Revisiting Lifshitz-type solutions in $R^2$-corrected gravity: Lifshitz-type solutions

 Here,

 and

 together with

 Here, $c_3$ and $c_4$ are integration constants.
-As previously mentioned, the curvature index $\kappa$ takes values of -1,0, or +1 corresponding respectively to hyperbolic, planar and spherical geometries of the $(n-m)$-dimensional subspace.
+As previously mentioned, the curvature index $\kappa$ takes values of -1,0, or +1, corresponding to the hyperbolic, planar, and spherical geometries of the $(n-m)$-dimensional subspace.
+The stationary metrics presented in this section contain off-diagonal $dt d\phi$ terms, and are interpreted as rotating Lifshitz-type black hole configurations.
+It is worth noting that the rotation parameter $\omega$ cannot be eliminated by a global coordinate transformation owing to the periodic identification of the angular coordinate $\phi$, and therefore, represents a genuine physical parameter of the geometry.
+The existence of closed timelike curves is avoided, provided that the angular component $g_{\phi \phi}$ remains positive outside the horizon, which imposes mild constraints on the allowed range of parameters.
+Under these conditions, the Killing horizon is generated by the vector field $\xi=\partial_t + \Omega_H \partial_\phi$ where $\Omega_H$ denotes the angular velocity at the horizon as defined above.
+The geometries are thus regular in the domain outside the outer horizon and admit a consistent interpretation of rotating black hole spacetimes within the parameter ranges considered here.
+The geometries are thus regular in the domain outside the outer horizon and admit a consistent interpretation as rotating black hole spacetimes within the parameter ranges considered here, in the standard sense of Killing horizons \cite{wald}.
 The radius of this subspace is denoted by $\rho$, calculated as $\rho^2=x_{i}x^{i}$.
-For the stationary $Li_m \times \Omega_(n-m)$ type solutions, the spacetime index $\alpha$ ranges from 1 to $(m-3)$, while $i$ runs from $(m-2)$ to $(n-3)$.
-The parameter $z$ defines the anisotropic scaling symmetry of the Lifshitz spacetime, and $\omega$ denotes the rotation parameter.
+For the stationary $Li_m \times \Omega_(n-m)$ type solutions, the spacetime index $\alpha$ ranges from 1 to $(m-3)$, whereas $i$ runs from $(m-2)$ to $(n-3)$.
+Parameter $z$ defines the anisotropic scaling symmetry of the Lifshitz spacetime, and $\omega$ denotes the rotation parameter.
 A physical solution requires that the metric function $f(r)$ be real, which can be ensured by the condition:

 From this, it is clear from (\ref{322_6}) that the dynamical exponent $z$ can take the values across the interval $z\in (-\infty,z_{-}]\cup[z_{+},\infty)$, where: